jmettraux/aachen/src/cad__skills.md

 : Fight with a ranged weapon.
 Maintain such weapons and their ammunition.

 Punch
 : Fight unarmed.
-Punch, kick, grapple, or brawl.
+Punch, kick, grapple, or brawl.[^1]

 [^1]:
   **Option**:<br/>split _Punch_ into _Punch_ and _Wrestle_.